Things to Do in Armenia in May

 What's happening during your visit

-May 9 in Armenia hits twice — Soviet Victory Day and the Armenian defense forces' breakthrough anniversary in the first Nagorno-Karabakh conflict.
+May 9 in Armenia hits twice, Soviet Victory Day and the Armenian defense forces' breakthrough anniversary in the first Nagorno-Karabakh conflict.
 The dual meaning packs serious emotional weight.
 The ceremony centers at Yerablur Military Pantheon on Yerevan's western edge.
 Families and veterans lay flowers on soldiers' graves.
-The mood stays quietly moving — not some militaristic parade.
+The mood stays quietly moving, not some militaristic parade.
 Night brings the shift.
 Yerevan's parks and central streets spark with celebration.
 If you're in Armenia this day, change your plans.
 Stay in Yerevan.
-The countryside won't give you this human texture — impossible to find elsewhere.
+The countryside won't give you this human texture, impossible to find elsewhere.

-May 28, 1918—the First Armenian Republic's founding—still shuts the country down.
+May 28, 1918, the First Armenian Republic's founding, still shuts the country down.
 Yerevan throws concerts in Republic Square and scatters cultural events through every district.
 This isn't tourist theater.
 Armenians flood the streets, and by dusk the whole city feels drunk on its own history.
-Some smaller shops and government offices lock their doors, yet the major sites stay open.
-Stay for the evening concert programs in Republic Square if you're in town—the music is warm, the crowd is real, and those tufa-stone walls turn salmon-pink as the sun drops behind them.
+Some smaller shops and government offices lock their doors.
+Yet the major sites stay open.
+Stay for the evening concert programs in Republic Square if you're in town, the music is warm, the crowd is real, and those tufa-stone walls turn salmon-pink as the sun drops behind them.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid